 Q: How do I find my Mathematics Placement results?

 A: Results for the Math Placement Test are made available during orientation.
-Results for the Math Diagnostic Test are displayed once the test is completed.
-If you have misplaced your results, contact email@example.com for assistance.
+If you have questions about your results, contact firstname.lastname@example.org

 Q: Does it mean I cannot come to NMU if my placement results are not high enough?